szweier/SZMentionsSwift/README.md

 ##### Methods

-`public func addMention(mention: SZCreateMentionProtocol)` : Call this method while adding a mention to apply the mention to the current text.
+`@discardableResult public func addMention(_ mention: CreateMention) -> Bool` : Call this method while adding a mention to apply the mention to the current text.

+`public func insertExistingMentions(_ existingMentions: [CreateMention])`: Insert mentions into an existing textview.
+This is provided assuming you are given text along with a list of users mentioned in that text and want to prep the textview in advance.

-#### SZCreateMentionProtocol
+#### CreateMention (Protocol)

-This required properties for a mention being sent to the mentions listener
+This protocol contains the required properties for a mention being sent to the mentions listener

-#### SZMentionsSwiftManagerProtocol
+#### MentionsManager (Protocol)

-The require methods for handling mention interaction.
+The required methods for handling mention interaction.

 `func showMentionsListWithString(mentionsString: String)` lets the delegate know to show a mentions list as well as provides the current string typed into the textview, allowing for filtering of the mentions list.
 `func hideMentionsList()` lets the delegate know we are no longer typing in a mention.
+`func didHandleMentionOnReturn() -> Bool` allows you to handle when the user taps the enter key while searching for a mention.
+Return true if you've handled the interaction, false if you'd like to allow the listener to handle this event.

 #### SZMention

-This class is returned via the `mentions` method, it includes the `range` of the mention as well as `object` containing the object sent to the mentions listener via the `addMention(_ mention: SZExampleMention)` method.
+This class is returned via the `mentions` method, it includes the `range` of the mention as well as `object` containing the object sent to the mentions listener via the `addMention(_ mention: CreateMention)` method.

-#### SZAttribute

-This class is used to pass attributes to apply mentions text as well as regular text.

-Example:

-    SZAttribute(attributeName: NSForegroundColorAttributeName, attributeValue: UIColor.black)

 ## Unit Tests